 We close this short overview of solutions to the embedding problem with a pair of very natural, indeed possibly the most natural, solutions.
 The idea is simple: draw a region in time-space and stop when the process enters the region.
-For some target measures this shape, always assuming minimality of τ , will be essentially unique (in the sense that the two different regions will induce the same stopping time).
+For some special target measures this shape, assuming minimality of τ , will be essentially unique (in the sense that the the induced stopping time will be a.s. unique).
 This is true for $\mu \in \mathcal{M}0^1$ supported on two points.
 However for more complex target measures there may be infinitely many different regions which yield different first entry times but embed the same distribution.
 Solutions of Root, and of Rost discussed below in Section 4.3.5, focus on two classes of regions such that, in essence, for any $\mu \in \mathcal{M}0^1$ there is a unique region which embeds μ .